anrichtait/notes/README.md

 I use that make these tasks almost instant.
 This is how I am able to write notes fast and on the fly.
 I will include these snippets in my neovim config some time (maybe).

+## The Japanese:
+As you will see in the screenshots below I use a neat bit of software called (Tagaini Jisho)[https://www.tagaini.net/].
+I hope to get a Japanese keyboard soon but for now this will do.
+Any way if you want to use those notes make sure you have the relevant packages installed.

 # The notebooks:
 ## C-Notebook:
 I am currently studying Software Engineering and one of the focus languages is C, so this notebook is for that.